-- 1. Remove the European Union organic logo (it can't be used anywhere on the label). - 2.
+- 1. Remove the European Union organic logo from the label. - 2.
 Identify the certifier/ACA ("certified organic by "), spelling out the certifier/ACA's full name (not just the code assigned by the European Union). - 3.
-Reformat the "made with organic grains" statement so that all words are formatted the same and don't exceed half the size of the largest text on the label.
+Reformat the "made with organic rye" statement so that all words are formatted the same.